SFC Winners

 St. Helens 2-3

 Note: McCabe cup inscribed with wrong winner for 1989.
 It has ‘St. Helens/Éire Óg’ when it should be Clonguish (📷 Source).
-It is worth noting that the Ladies Senior Club in Drumlish was founded as Éíre Óg, while the Ladies Underage Club in Drumlish was called St. Helens.
-By the end of 1989 both moved to the common name of St. Helens.
+It is worth noting that the Ladies Senior Club in Drumlish was founded as Éíre Óg, while a few years later the Underage Club in Drumlish was called St. Helens.
+By the end of 1989 both were called St. Helens.

 St. Annes 4-0